muratk5n/thirdwave/en/README.md

 ---

 Not that China is a superpower or anything..
-But it is at a level ofFrance, which is in G7.
+But it is at a level of France, which is in G7.

 ---